Specialist allied health scheme

 The Department will remain available to support schools and suppliers to monitor and evaluate the outcomes and performance of the services.

-The purpose of this one-off allocation is to provide and evaluate interim additional resourcing to alleviate staffing pressures in SSPs and inform the future SMR entitlement solution.
+The purpose of the flexible funding allocation is to provide and evaluate interim additional resourcing to inform the future Staffing Methodology Review entitlement solution.

 The goal is to make a difference to student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and their schools.